-Institute for the Study of Muslim Civilisations Library
+Aga Khan Library - Institute for the Study of Muslim Civilisations

-In 2014, the Institute for the Study of Muslim Civilisations - Aga Khan University and the Institute of Ismaili Studies merged their libraries to better support their teaching and research needs.
+The Aga Khan Library supports the Institute for the Study of Muslim Civilisations - Aga Khan University and the Institute of Ismaili Studies in their teaching and research activities.

 Monday to Friday from 9:30 am-6:30 pm

-The Library will remain closed on weekends and all public holidays.
+The Library closes on weekends and all public holidays.

 Location and Contact

-For any consultation about the library service, please send us an email.
+For general enquiries about the library service, please send us an email.